newrelic/nri-jmx/README.md

 - download an archive file for the `JMX` Integration
 - extract `jmx-definition.yml` and `/bin` directory into `/var/db/newrelic-infra/newrelic-integrations`
-- add execute permissions for the binary file `nr-jmx` (if required)
+- add execute permissions for the binary file `nri-jmx` (if required)
 - extract `jmx-config.yml.sample` into `/etc/newrelic-infra/integrations.d`
 - install [`nrjmx` tool](https://github.com/newrelic/nrjmx) (Note: for the remoting-jmx URL use the 1.2.0 version or higher.)